Minimum Wages in Concentrated Labor Markets: Effects of Labor Market Concentration

-Nevertheless, the question remains whether demand or supply shocks specific to a certain labor market within a commuting zone may skew the results.
-Moreover, when estimating employment effects, simultaneity bias might arise from the mechanical effect of employment on the employment-based HHI \citep{MarinescuEtAl2021}.
+Nevertheless, the question remains whether demand or supply shocks specific to a certain labor market (i.e., at the 4-digit industry level within a commuting zone) may skew the results.
+Moreover, reverse causality is a first-order concern which might arise from the feedback effect of employment responses on the employment-based HHI \citep{MarinescuEtAl2021}.
 To rule out these issues of endogeneity, I follow an instrumental variable strategy that builds on \citet{Hausman1996} and \citet{Nevo2001} in a fourth and baseline specification.
 Specifically, I instrument any HHI value in a certain commuting zone $c$ by the average of the log inverse number of firms in all other commuting zones for the same industry and time period:

-In a similar context, such an instrument has been implemented by \citet{AzarEtAl2017}, Qiu/Sojourner \citeyearpar{QiuSojourner2019}, or \citet{Rinz2020}.
-Favorably, the ``leave-one-out'' property of this instrument delivers variation in local labor market concentration that is driven by national, non-local forces in the respective industry and, thus, not by shifts in the industry in that certain commuting zone.
-As such, the instrument rules out omitted variable bias from local shocks that both affect labor market concentration and the outcome variable.
-Nevertheless, the instrument is not fully exogenous when shocks are correlated across regions (e.g., from national shocks).
-The exogeneity assumption is violated when the instrument exerts an additional direct effect, $\Phi\neq0$, on the outcome variable in the second-stage regression (i.e., other than through labor market concentration).\footnote{When allowing for instrument endogeneity, the second-stage regression takes the following form: } To assess the magnitude of the potential bias, I formulate a range of values for this direct effect between zero (exogeneity) and the estimated reduced-form coefficient.
-Given this range, I apply the plausibly exogenous regression method \citep{ConleyEtAl2012} to derive bounds for the causal effect of labor market concentration on the outcomes of interest.
+In a similar context, such an instrument has been implemented by \citet{AzarEtAl2022}, \citet{BassaniniEtAl2024}, \citet{QiuSojourner2023}, or \citet{Rinz2022}.
+Favorably, the ``leave-one-out'' property of this instrument delivers variation in local labor market concentration that is driven by national forces in the respective industry and, thus, not by shifts in the industry in that certain commuting zone.
+For example, mergers (or divestitures) of national companies reduce (increase) the number of firms in all local markets where these companies are operating without being correlated with idiosyncratic shocks in these markets.
+By relying on the number of firms in other labor markets, the instrument protects against a direct effect of labor supply or labor demand shocks on the market-level HHI.
+Nevertheless, the instrument is not fully exogenous when these shocks are correlated across commuting zones, for instance, due to common technology shocks.
+To assess the magnitude of the potential bias, I apply the plausibly exogenous regression method \citep{ConleyEtAl2012} to derive bounds for the causal effect of labor market concentration on the outcomes of interest.
+Using this method, I will later show that my estimates are robust to large potential violations of exogeneity of the instrument.